alanxoc3/concards/README.md

 Hooks that begin with `hook-` are similar to plugins in that they are meant to change program behavior.

+Here are all the currently supported hooks:
-- `hooks/event-review`: This is executed right after passing off a card with a pass or fail.
-Currently, no parameters are passed into this.
+- `hooks/event-review`  - executed right after passing off a card with a pass or fail
-- `hooks/event-startup`: This is executed once if/when concards starts the GUI up successfully.
+- `hooks/event-startup` - executed once if/when concards starts the GUI up successfully

 ### Data Directory
 The data directory is calculated by following this order of steps until one